schism-pl/vmmc/README.md

 The `shapes` argument describes the morphologies of the particles in the simulation.
 Each `shapes` entry describes one morphology (in the below example, there are two, a uniform 4 patch and a uniform 3 patch particle).
 If there is more than 1 morphology, the simulation uses a uniform mixture of the particles (non-uniform mixtures are not implemented, but can be added easily).

 Each patch consists of a `radius` and `theta`.
-Where 'radius' is defined as half the length of a chord subtended by the disc, and 'theta' is defined as the location for the center of a patch. as well as a `chemtype`, which describes the chemical selectivity of the patch, i.e., a `chemtype=0` patch can bond with a `chemtype=0` patch but not a `chemtype=1` patch.
+Where `radius` is defined as half the length of a chord subtended by the disc, and `theta` is defined as the location for the center of a patch. as well as a `chemtype`, which describes the chemical selectivity of the patch, i.e., a `chemtype=0` patch can bond with a `chemtype=0` patch but not a `chemtype=1` patch.

 ```TOML
 seed = 2037276277152067866